Waidthaler/simplecli/README.md

 handle exotic edge cases, generate usage information, validate arguments, or anything else.

-NEW in v1.0.5: Minicle now supports GNU-style `--` end-of-switches.
+NEW in v1.0.6: Nothing, actually.
+I just updated the documentation to note that an optional add-on, [minicle-usage](https://www.npmjs.com/package/minicle-usage), is now available to provide runtime headers and usage information.

 ## Table of Contents